MicrosoftDocs/learn/learn-pr/azure/defender-iot-prepare-deployment/includes/4-identify-devices-and-subnets.md

-In the last unit, you created an initial network diagram, including a mapping of all the devices you want to monitor.
-This unit explores what devices and subnet information to collect, and how to determine interesting traffic.
+In the last unit, you examined your network diagram, to note all the devices you want to monitor in your car manufacturer organization.
+You're preparing your OT site and determining what devices and subnets to monitor.
+This unit explores what devices and subnet information to collect and how to determine interesting traffic to determine the sensors to onboard.

 ## Identify devices and subnets to monitor

 Monitor and mirror traffic to Defender for IoT that's most interesting to you from a security or operational perspective.
 Examine your OT network diagram with your site engineering, network, and operational teams to define where to find the most relevant traffic for monitoring across network devices and subnets.

-### Devices
+### Gather Device information

 Devices can be divided into: